20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 2. The concept of time as experienced by an observer (including particles), called proper time, $d\tau$
 3. A fairly arbitrary parameter called $ds$, that simply represents how far we're moving along our curve

 No observer can move at the speed of light, so 2. is [right out](https://www.youtube.com/watch?v=xOrgLj9lOwk) for lightlike geodesics, though works well for timelike geodesics.
-1. Is dependent on our coordinate system and is hard to apply generally (not every coordinate system has a time coordinate), and we have to modify our geodesic equation as well - so in general we will always be using 3 for light
+1. Is dependent on our coordinate system and is hard to apply generally (not every coordinate system has a time coordinate), and we have to modify our geodesic equation as well.
+So in general, we will always be using 3 for light

 This makes our velocity: $v^\mu = \frac{dx^\mu}{ds}$ - which we already knew, but now we know what $ds$ means - which in this case is not all that much.
 The specific $ds$ we get from case 3. is known as an affine parameter, and represents a parameterisation of our curve/geodesic.
 The geodesic equation that we have already seen is adapted for this parameterisation[^adapted]